ZiyuWang0113/cse15l-lab-reports/lab-report-5-week-10.md

 ![图片](https://user-images.githubusercontent.com/57332517/157774565-a9778f03-381a-4e57-a5c4-11b0526895dc.png)

 I would say my output seems more correct since the "url" is not a link, it is only a word with underline.
 The bug is that this word is behind bracket and it is inside one complete block but there are something between bracket and parentheses , so the code may consider it as a valid link.
-I think the fix should first check whether the bracket is matched, and then check the parentheses is right after a valid pair of bracket(which is failed, thus select the word url out(inside a parentheses)).
+I think the fix should to add check statements to first check whether the bracket is matched, and then check the parentheses is right after a valid pair of bracket(which is failed, thus select the word url out(inside a parentheses)).

 #2.
 Test 201